rschristopher/rschristopher.github.io/src/pow/index.md

 Proof-of-work hashing is ultimately what gives Bitcoin its security, and what allows for final international settlement.
 And while it is adversarial and zero-sum, it is open to everybody.
-Anyone can find and propagate blocks.
+Anyone can attempt to find and propagate blocks.
-In fact, to truly gain your own financial sovereignty, then mining your own blocks guarantees you can settle your own transactions.
+In fact, to truly gain your own financial sovereignty, then mining your own blocks guarantees you can settle your own on-chain transactions.

 ## Sovereignty Levels

-1. run a niner, send hashrate to a pool
-2. run a mining farm
-3. demand response curtailment

 * [Level 1: Getting Started](sovereignty/level-1) -- Start hashing!
-* [Level 2: Mining Pools](sovereignty/level-2) -- Setup a dedicated Bitcoin miner and point to a mining pool
-* [Level 3: full node and stratum server](sovereignty/level-3) -- Run a farm of dedicated Bitcoin miners
+* [Level 2: Hash Farms](sovereignty/level-2) -- run a farm of Bitcoin miners
+* [Level 3: Demand Response Curtailment](sovereignty/level-3) -- run miners only when doing so is profitable, maximizing hashrate within available (i.e., profitable) power
 * [Level 4: Solo Mining](sovereignty/level-4) -- Run a full node and a stratum server
 * [Level 5: Block Broadcasting](sovereignty/level-5) -- Run a well-peered network of nodes
-* *[future]* [Level 6: Opensource firmware](sovereignty/level-6) -- future inevitable, opensource firmware, squeezing efficiency to the bone
+* *[future]* [Level 6: Opensource firmware](sovereignty/level-6) -- future inevitable, opensource firmware, maximizing efficiency
 * *[future]* [Level 7: Commodity Hardware](sovereignty/level-7) -- future inevitable, custom hardware and novel machine configuration

-Before diving in and daring to test your fate at Bitcoin mining, you may want to first
- [understand the terms](understand-the-terms.md).
+Before diving in and daring to test your fate in the Bitcoin mining arent, you may want to first [understand the terms](understand-the-terms.md).